 The Sneaky Players

 Today, every home has devices that consume energy 24/7, even when they seem to be turned off.
-Things like TVs, blu-ray players and DVRs.
+Things like TVs, blu-ray players, and cable DVRs.
 These power-hungry vampires also include anything with a clock, and things that maintain a connection to the internet.
-Laser printers have a heating element, and you remember that it takes energy to change the temperature of something.
+Laser printers have a heating element — and remember that it takes energy to change the temperature of something.
 Leaving a printer on all the time could mean that heating element is using energy for hours, days, or even weeks when you’re not printing anything.
 Some devices make sense to leave in standby mode, like your TV which takes a long time to come back online after being turned off.
 You can, however, try using an energy efficient smart power strip or integrate Sense with individual smart plugs, like those from Kasa and Wemo, for your home entertainment set up.
 It will help to cut power use on devices sitting idle in stand-by mode and give you remote control capabilities directly from the Sense mobile app.

 These devices are often referred to as “Phantom Loads.”
 Estimates on these vampire loads for an average home can be up to 25% of total use — about $30 a month for the average family.